-Canton McKinley Rifle and Pistol Club was formed in 1926, and
+The Canton McKinley Rifle and Pistol Club was formed in 1926, and

 The object and purpose of this organization shall be the encouragement of rifle and pistol shooting with a view toward a better knowledge of the safe handling and the proper care of firearms, as well as improved marksmanship for our youth as well as our adult members.
 It shall be our further object and purpose to forward the development of those characteristics of honesty, good fellowship, self discipline, team play, and self reliance, which are essentials of good sportsmanship and the foundation of true patriotism.

 A Board of Directors governs the operation of the organization.
-This Board is composed of fifteen (18) elected directors and officers plus three ex-officio directors from the various Club leagues.
+This Board is composed of fifteen (15) elected directors and officers plus three ex-officio directors from the various Club leagues.

 There are three outdoor ranges.
 The “Rifle Range” has thirteen covered benches and two additional (2) covered firing points that can be used for smallbore and high power rifle or pistol shooting.
 There are also eleven (11) uncovered firing points forward of the benches for use in organized position rifle matches.
 There are target stand holders at one hundred yards (100 yd) and two hundred yards (200 yd).
 The “Pistol Range” has eighty-seven (87) firing points for twenty five yard (25 yd) and fifty yard (50 yd) rifle or pistol shooting.
 The 25 yard target holders have a turning mechanism for use in organized pistol competition.
 The “Multipurpose Range” has twelve (12) covered firing points.
 There are 12 target holders at 50 yards.
 Any caliber, smaller than .50 Cal.
 BMG, may be used on the outdoor ranges.
 Only paper targets on authorized shooting frames are permitted.